Gora (region)

 Gora (Cyrillic: Гора; Gorë) is a geographical region in southern Kosovo and northeastern Albania, primarily inhabited by the Gorani people.
 Due to geopolitical circumstances, some of the local Gorani people have over time also self declared themselves as Albanians, Macedonians, Bosniaks, Bulgarians, Serbs, Turks and Muslims by ethnicity.

 Gorani inhabited settlements in Albania and Kosovo are synonymous with the geographical outline of Gora as a region.
 Between 1992 and 1999, the Gora region in Kosovo was designated as a municipality, and its population was 17,574 people according to the 1991 census.
 Today in Kosovo, the region is part of Dragash municipality that includes the Albanian inhabited Opoja region.
 In Albania, the Gora region is located in Kukës County and parts of it are subdivided in the Shishtavec and Zapod territorial units.
 Nearby, two Gorani settlements geographically located in the Polog region of North Macedonia are ethnographically and linguistically associated with the Gora region.

 Gora is bordered to the west and northwest by the region of Lumë, which is mostly within Albania and a small portion in Kosovo.
 In the northeast it is bordered by the regions of Opoja, to the east by Polog and to the south by Upper Reka.

+"Gora" means "mountain" in Slavic.
+It is part of Šar Mountains.

 Geographical distribution

 Albania

 The region of Gora within Albania contains 9 Gorani inhabited villages: Zapod, Pakisht, Orçikël, Kosharisht, Cernalevë, Orgjost, Oreshkë, Borje and Shishtavec.

-According to the disputed 2011 census figures, just over two-thirds of the population in Shishtavec Municipality identified as Albanian, while 7.7% identified as Macedonian.
-In Zapod Municipality, 79% identified as Albanian and 11.7% identified as Macedonian.
+According to the 2011 Albanian census, just over two-thirds of the population in the then-existing Shishtavec Municipality identified as Albanian, while 7.7% identified as Macedonian.
+In the then-existing Zapod Municipality, 79% identified as Albanian and 11.7% identified as Macedonian.

+According to the 2023 Albanian census (no settlement-level data available yet), the first one where a Bulgarian minority was officially recognised by the Albanian government, a total of 2,174 people self-identified as Bulgarian in the Kukës County.
+At the same time, the population of the two Gorani-inhabited administrative units of Zapod and Shishtavec stood at 3,671 in 9 Gorani and 5 Albanian villages.
+Only 5 residents of the entire Kukës County self-identified as Macedonians.